09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 Myrtle Beach, SC 29577

 Another nice movie theatre on Highway 17, closed.
-This was the first theatre where I saw the Rocky Horror Picture Show in 1979.
-Some websites indicate that this closed in 2004.
+This particular cinema was built and opened around 1994 by Carmike, on the same spot as the older Dunes Cinema, which had only 3 screens and was much closer to the road.
+The original theatre where I saw the Rocky Horror Picture Show in 1979.
+Some websites indicate that this closed in 2004, when a new theatre was built at Broadway at the Beach.

 AUNT MAUDE'S COUNTRY KITCHEN